Business Lessons from Firestone Farm

 Portrait of Harvey Firestone, circa 1873

-Harvey S. Firestone began his career at his cousin's buggy company before forming his own Firestone Tire and Rubber Company in 1900 -- initially to manufacture rubber tires for carriages.
+Harvey S. Firestone began his career at his cousin's buggy company.
+In 1900, he formed his own Firestone Tire and Rubber Company to manufacture rubber tires for horse-drawn carriages.
 Recognizing the automobile's potential, Firestone supplied tires to Ford Motor Company starting in 1906.
 That prosperous business relationship grew into a personal friendship with Henry Ford.

 Portrait of Harvey Firestone at Age 17, 1885-1886

-Harvey S. Firestone began his career at his cousin's buggy company before forming his own Firestone Tire and Rubber Company in 1900 -- initially to manufacture rubber tires for carriages.
+Harvey S. Firestone began his career at his cousin's buggy company.
+In 1900, he formed his own Firestone Tire and Rubber Company to manufacture rubber tires for horse-drawn carriages.
 Recognizing the automobile's potential, Firestone supplied tires to Ford Motor Company starting in 1906.
 That prosperous business relationship grew into a personal friendship with Henry Ford.